 For the past 10 years, members of the Senate have tried unsuccessfully to pass bills that would issue a state-wide ban on texting while driving.

 These efforts have failed due to lack of support from majority senate leaders.
 Transportation Chairman Bob Worsley, R-Mesa, stated that a complete ban on texting while driving would not be supported in the Senate due to logistical and philosophical objections from unnamed senators.

 Instead, Worsley and other Arizona senators believe that Senate Bill 1080 is a sufficient start to addressing the problem of texting and driving and that the legislation will expand future conversations about the issue.

 Teen drivers who violate the proposed law would be issued a $75 fine and receive a 30-day extension to the six-month limit on a teen's graduated driver's license.
 The penalties will increase for any repeat offenses.

 However, Jennifer Smith, executive director of StopDistractions.org, argues that Senate Bill 1080 will create a message for teens that texting and driving is acceptable once the six-month restriction expires.

 Distracted driving is a large-scale problem that jeopardizes the lives of all motorists and pedestrians sharing Arizona's roadways.

-Accidents caused by drivers distracted by their cellphones are avoidable and unacceptable.The Phoenix auto accident attorneys at the Phillips Law Group can help those who have been injured or lost a loved one file a claim that could lead to compensation for medical bills, lost wages, and pain and suffering.
+Accidents caused by drivers distracted by their cellphones are avoidable and unacceptable.The Mesa auto accident attorneys at the Phillips Law Group can help those who have been injured or lost a loved one file a claim that could lead to compensation for medical bills, lost wages, and pain and suffering.
 Do not hesitate to contact us for a free evaluation of your claim to determine if you have legal options.

 Call or text 1-800-706-3000 to speak with one of our attorneys.